m17kea/otto/docs/CALIBRATE.md

 3. Upload to the Nano.
 4. Open Serial Monitor at 9600.
 5. Use the keys printed in the sketch to adjust trims.
+6. Press `p` to print the current trims.
-6. The sketch saves trims in EEPROM.
+7. The sketch saves trims in EEPROM after each change.

 After calibration:
 - To use EEPROM trims in this repo, set `load_calibration` to `true` in